 - Since these workers do not commute daily and often rely on bicycles, walking or public transit, they reduce emissions and congestion.

 - Self-employed home-based workers provide goods and services at a low cost to the public.

 - Homeworkers produce goods at low prices for domestic and global value chains.

-- They buy supplies, raw materials, and equipment and pay for transport and services.
+- They are economic agents, buying supplies, raw materials, and equipment and paying for transport and services.

 - Firms up the chain that sell their finished goods often charge sales taxes, adding to the public coffers.

 Many informal home-based workers have links to formal firms.
 Around 30 per cent of self-employed home-based workers in the IEMS sample purchase materials from formal firms; just under 30 per cent of both groups sell to or produce for formal firms.